For study in a Further Education College

 The best thing to do is to look at the website of the college you are interested in to find out what support they can provide.

 Without visiting the college, it is difficult to see how accessible it is and how big it is.
-Some colleges have big sites as well as classrooms.
-Others are smaller and more compact.
+Some colleges have large campuses and others are smaller and more compact.
 You may need to consider the size when you are making your decision if you feel tired easily or have difficulty moving around.